jamesl1001/simpleslider/README.md

 **SimpleSlider can also load a set number of images from a specified directory, without having to specify them in the HTML:**

-1 - Set up your markup, the time leaving the `ss__wrapper` container empty:
+1 - Set up your markup, this time leaving the `ss__wrapper` container empty:
 ```html
 	<div id="simpleslider">
 		<div id="ss__wrapper"></div>